LinkedIn has done it again.

 How you met: This one is self explanatory and I would say vastly useful.
 How many times have you ended up at a function or attempted to re-connect over email wishing you could remember the details of how you met to provide proper context and better connection yet for the life of you you cannot?
 Yes it has happened to me too.
 This little feature is very helpful for an overtaxed entrepreneur’s memory.

-A Tag: Here you can create categories for your connections placing them in groups for easy organization, easier access, group idea taggeneration, and bulk messaging.
+A Tag: Here you can create categories for your connections placing them in groups for easy organization, easier access, group idea generation, and bulk messaging.
 It is always useful to know who would like to read your latest post, sign up for your latest webinar, or know about your new job.
 You pick which category or make new ones that speak to your personal needs as well.

 [Tweet “LinkedIn Contacts is like networking on steroids.”]